 Dynamic Forms Faculty Research Grant application.
 All questions/fields are required and incomplete applications will not be reviewed by the Committee.
 If a question/field is "not applicable" please mark

 as "N/A".
-Please see FRG Application Dynamic Forms 2021 for screenshots and helpful hints on this new form.
+Please see FRG Application Dynamic Forms 2021 for screenshots and helpful hints on the Dynamic form.

 Specific instructions for preparing proposals for consideration for Faculty Research

 Deadline and Review Process

 The application deadlines for Faculty Research Grants is: February 1st, and October 1st of each year.
 The Spring deadline for submission of proposals is February 1st.
 The Fall deadline for submission of proposals is October 1st.
 If the deadline falls on a weekend or holiday, applications will be accepted the following

 It is the responsibility of the applicant to track and make sure that their Faculty

 Research Grant application is reviewed by both the Academic Unit Leader (Department